fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 layout: bookpage
 weight: 2
 category: Before You Begin
-title: What Is a Font?
+title: What Is A Font?
 ---

 What makes typefaces different from hand-writing, calligraphy, lettering, and logos?